ACA Explains "Tax Fairness for Americans Abroad (TFAA)" - Residency-based tax bill

 ACA is a membership organization incorporated as a nonprofit organization under the laws of the State of Delaware.
 It is an exempt social welfare organization (I.R.C. § 501(c)(4)).
 Alongside it is American Citizens Abroad Global Foundation (“ACAGF”), which is a publicly-supported charity (I.R.C. § 501(c)(3)).
 ACA and ACAGF favor a balanced approach to subjects, supporting efforts that provide tangible results.
 Both are nonpartisan.
-They do not support or campaign for any candidates.
-Neither provides tax, legal, accounting, or investment advice or services.
+They do not provide tax, legal, accounting, or investment advice or services.
 For additional information and to join, go to www.americansabroad.org.

 TAX FAIRNESS FOR AMERICANS ABROAD ACT: TRANSITION FROM CITIZENSHIP-BASED TAXATION TO RESIDENCY-BASED TAXATION